gidpfeffer/CS270_python_bootcamp/README.md

 # CS270 Python Bootcamp

 This bootcamp assumes you have already installed python.
 Below are some guides for how to go about installing python on your laptop.
-If you have any issues, please to not hesistate to post on Piazza or ask for help.
+If you have any issues, please do not hesistate to post on Piazza or ask for help in person before/after the bootcamp session.
 You will need python for this class!

 ## Downloading Python